narayanraj/WSL-for-windows10/README.md

 Best suited for developers who need Linux shell on windows system<p>
 Step 1:  Enable WSL2: <br>
 https://docs.microsoft.com/en-us/windows/wsl/install-win10<br>
-GoTo  PowerShell & Ececute the following commands :<br>
+GoTo  PowerShell & Execute the following commands :<br>
   1. Install WSL on windows<br>
   command : <b>wsl --install</b><br>
   By default, the installed Linux distribution will be Ubuntu.
 This can be changed using the -d flag.<br>